Click HERE! To Search For Current Belmont Listings. Email or Call Me For More Information on Any That Interest You!

-Located in West Nashville, most Sylvan Park homes are priced between $450,000 and $700,000.
+Located in West Nashville, most Sylvan Park homes are priced between $450,000 and $900,000.
 Many of the streets in this neighborhood are named after states because when this area was first being developed, city planners hoped that people from all across the country would aspire to live here.
 Sylvan Park is filled with two main styles of homes: 1910-1940s style frame-and-brick bungalows as well as 1900-1915s style Princess Anne cottages.
 The neighborhood is currently going through a transitional phase as new construction is being built in some areas while historical homes are being preserved in others.
-The area is known for many local hotspots such as McCabe’s Pub, Nashville Ballet School of Dance, Nashville Opera, and Climb Nashville, the city’s best indoor climbing gym.
+The area is known for many local hotspots such as The Produce Place, McCabe’s Pub, Nashville Ballet School of Dance, Nashville Opera, and Climb Nashville, the city’s best indoor climbing gym.
 Restaurants such as award-winning Star Bagel Café, the oldest and only locally owned and operated bagel café in Nashville, Café Nonna, and The Local Taco are other local Nashville favorites.
+This is a very family friendly & walkable community with an undeniable charm that is very inviting!

 The West Meade mansion was built in 1886 by U.S. Supreme Court Judge Howell Jackson and his wife, Mary Elizabeth, daughter of General William G. Harding, of the Belle Meade mansion.